ksopan/yield_farm_dapp/README.md

 # Project Summary
 This is a personal project aimed at educating and familiarizing myself with the Solidity language for smart contracts for the Ethereum blockchain, while interacting with the data with React.js.

+I developed this project for a ```Complete DApp - Solidity & React - Blockchain Development``` course on Udemy.

 The smart contract allows users to deposit to a Carbon Token (CTK) in a Bank, which in this case is a 'mock Bank', and user can also withdraw CTK into account from Bank.